Marine Conservation Volunteering

 What's the project about?

 Southern Mozambique is one of the world’s top 10 scuba diving locations.
 The area is home to large populations of whale sharks, manta rays and humpback whales.
-Our marine conservation project is focused on the long-term protection of marine megafauna.
-Marine conservation volunteers take a holistic approach to conservation, gathering data on a range of small and large creatures, to gain a full understanding of the ocean ecosystem.
+Our marine conservation volunteering project is focused on the long-term protection of marine megafauna.
+Marine conservation volunteers gather data on a range of small and large marine animals, to allow researchers a full understanding of the ocean ecosystem.

 How will I be contributing?

-The goal of the project is for marine conservation volunteers to consistently gather data on ocean megafauna.
+The goal of our marine conservation projects is to consistently gather data on ocean megafauna.
 Thus ensuring the national whale shark and manta ray databases are kept up-to-date.
-You will collect population data, tag and measure animals, monitor environmental conditions, take ID photos and record behaviour.
-Marine volunteers will also monitor coral reefs and work in the mangrove forests, plus log dives and analyse camera traps.
+As an ocean conservation volunteer, you will collect population data, tag and measure animals, monitor environmental conditions, take ID photos and record behaviour.
+As an ocean conservation volunteer you will also monitor marine habitats such as coral reefs and work in the mangrove forests, plus log dives and analyse camera traps.

 What makes this project ethical?